prettygoodstudios/js-cpu-bitmap-affine-transformations/README.md

 * If you want to explore linear algebra more in depth, the legendary Gilbert Strang's [Introduction to Linear Algebra](https://math.mit.edu/~gs/linearalgebra/ila5/indexila5.html) is a great book and was the book that was used in the linear algebra course I took in college.

+## General Overview of Code Base

+* [Matrix](./src/matrix.mjs) A class that has methods for basic operations that can be performed on matrices and vectors (Matrices that have one dimension of size 1 can use the vector operations)

+* [scale(x, y)](./src/transform.mjs) A function that generates a scale matrix

+* [rotate(degrees)](./src/transform.mjs) A function that generates a rotation matrix

+* [translate(x, y)](./src/transform.mjs) A function that generates a translation matrix

+* [parseTransformCommands(commands)](./src/transform.mjs) Parses a string containing transform commands into an array of command objects

+* [computeTransformMatrix(commands)](./src/transform.mjs) Takes a string containing transform commands and returns a matrix encoding the associated affine transformations

+* [transform(imageData, commands)](./src/transform.mjs) Takes [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) and transform commands and returns a copy of the [ImageData](https://developer.mozilla.org/en-US/docs/Web/API/ImageData) with the commands applied

+* [getBitmap(selector)](./src/bitmap.mjs) Takes a CSS selector and returns the image data of the selected image

+* [imageDataToImage(imageData)](./src/bitmap.mjs) Produces a data url from the provided image data

+* [getPixel(imageData, x, y)](./src/bitmap.mjs) Returns an [Uint8ClampedArray](./https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8ClampedArray) of the RGBA values of the selected pixel

+* [setPixel(imageData, x, y, color)](./src/bitmap.mjs) Writes a RGBA color to the image data at the specified pixel

 ## Unit tests

 If you would like to contribute to this project, there is a suite of tests written with [Jest](https://jestjs.io).
 These tests can be ran by running `sh tests.sh` (will not work on Windows) from the `tests` directory.
 This project is also configured to work with VSCode's Jest extension and the test suite can be ran and debugged via it.